dotnet/android/Documentation/guides/AndroidMavenLibrary.md

 - Download the Java [artifact](https://central.sonatype.com/artifact/com.squareup.okhttp3/okhttp/4.9.3) with group id `com.squareup.okhttp3`, artifact id `okhttp`, and version `4.9.3` from [Maven Central](https://central.sonatype.com/) to a local cache (if not already cached).
 - Add the cached package to the .NET Android bindings build as an [`<AndroidLibrary>`](https://github.com/xamarin/xamarin-android/blob/main/Documentation/guides/building-apps/build-items.md#androidlibrary).

+Note that only the requested Java artifact is added to the .NET Android bindings build.
+Any artifact dependencies are not added.
+If the requested artifact has dependencies, they must be fulfilled individually.

 ### Options

 `<AndroidMavenLibrary>` defaults to using Maven Central, however it should support any Maven repository that does not require authentication.
 This can be controlled with the `Repository` attribute.